FAR-Lab/CrossCulturalDriving/README.md

 #### Participant controls during driving
 The blinkers are located behind the steering wheel left and right.
 The questionnaire can be clicked with the round steering wheel button and head pose.
+The traffic lights are controlled through the interface on the server.

 #### IP
 The servers local IP is set in the participants VR-UI.
 Ensure that no firewall is blocking local network access.